 Discover destinations on Hilton Head Island that incorporate our rich history and natural beauty, yet receive few visitors.
 They are peaceful parks accessible by bicycle along the Island’s 50-plus miles of public multi-use pathways.

-When new town parks are designed and constructed a connection to the existing pathway network is always a main consideration.
-The Town of Hilton Head Island has installed kiosks on island pathways and renovated existing kiosks in the past several years.
-The kiosks feature detailed maps showing the pathway system and the points for beach access along the pathway network.
-The maps include close-up detail of the immediate pathway area showing locations of eating areas, parks, points of interest, rest stops, descriptive and education information about the island and surrounding area.
-The kiosk maps also contain safety rules.
+Here on Hilton Head Island, we’ve installed kiosks on island pathways and renovated existing kiosks, featuring detailed maps showing the pathway system and the points for beach access along the pathway network.
+The maps include safety rules as well as close-up details of the immediate pathway area showing locations of eating areas, parks, points of interest, rest stops, descriptive and education information about the Island and surrounding area.

-While pathways have been in place in parts of Hilton Head Island for nearly 40 years and growth of the system has continued without interruption since the late 1960s, the eco-friendly aspects of the island -- including a dense canopy of pines and live oaks -- sometimes keeps these pathways somewhat of a secret.
+While pathways have been in place in parts of Hilton Head Island for nearly 40 years and growth of the system has continued without interruption since the late 1960s, the eco-friendly aspects of the island—including a dense canopy of pines and live oaks—sometimes keep these pathways a bit of a secret.
 Lately, with the emergence of recreational biking as a much more popular pursuit, especially among families, the secret is out.
 Now part of the challenge is to encourage safe cycling in general, and sharing the road.

 Sharing the road safely is in most instances for active "A" cyclists, especially where pathways become shared roadway trails at intersections and when pathways cross roads.
 The Beaufort County Sheriff’s office sends public service announcements to local media when running and cycling events are taking place, urging motorists to be cautious of event participants.

 The Hilton Head Island community has a history of environmental leadership and remains a pioneer in the green movement.
-Multi-use pathways were constructed on the island when development first began in the early 1970's and has not stopped.
-There are over 100 miles of pathways and this number is growing yearly and there are 12 miles of hard packed beach accessible to bicycles from several access points along the pathway network.
-Over two million visitors make Hilton Head Island their vacation destination annually.
+Multi-use pathways were constructed on the island when development first began in the early 1970’s and has not stopped.
+There are over 100 miles of pathways and this number is growing yearly, including 12 miles of hard packed beach accessible to bicycles from several access points along the pathway network.
+Over 2,000,000 visitors make Hilton Head their vacation destination annually.
 These visitors are attracted to this community because of the beaches, natural beauty, shopping, recreation, and dining offerings.
-Bicycling is becoming an important part of this mix because it offers visitors an attractive and convenient way to explore the island and enjoy what Hilton Head Island has to offer.
+Bicycling is becoming an important part of this mix because it’s an attractive and convenient way to explore the Island.

-The Hilton Head Island-Bluffton Chamber of Commerce and Visitor and Convention Bureau (VCB) is designated as the official marketing organization for Hilton Head Island and is focused on developing strategies designed to lure visitors year round to enjoy beaches, golf, outdoor recreation, watersports, the relaxed Lowcountry environment, restaurants, shopping and much more.
+The Hilton Head Island-Bluffton Chamber of Commerce and Visitor and Convention Bureau (VCB) is designated as the official marketing organization for Hilton Head Island and is focused on developing strategies designed to attract visitors year-round to enjoy our beaches, golf, outdoor recreation, watersports, the relaxed Lowcountry environment, restaurants, shopping and much more.

 Hilton Head Island was the first community in the country developed with environmental sensitivity at its core, and although perhaps not designed with sustainability in mind, bicycle pathways were incorporated into the central infrastructure from the very beginning.

-Those bicycle pathways - first in Sea Pines Plantation and later spreading, thanks to the Town's commitment, to elsewhere on the island, were first considered attractive, activity alternatives, primarily for children.
-Times have changed and now the Town's network of 100-plus miles of bicycle pathways are a legitimate draw worth promoting, especially to families, and Hilton Head Island is decidedly a family destination.
+Those bicycle pathways were first considered attractive activity alternatives, primarily for children.
+Times have changed and now the Town’s network of 100-plus miles of bicycle pathways are a legitimate draw worth promoting, especially to families—and Hilton Head Island is decidedly a family destination.